 PBOT still enforces parking regulations in winter weather.
 However, some severe storms hit forecasters and Portland commuters by surprise.
 In these cases, PBOT may implement a parking amnesty in downtown metered districts so people can take transit home, then recover their vehicles after a specified time.
 Subscribe to PBOT Notifications for alerts via text or email of news releases, traffic advisories, and winter weather alerts such as parking amnesty announcements.
 For more on ticketing and towing, see our After the Storm section. [back to top]

 Any vehicle creating a safety hazard is subject to citation, tow, and impound.
-The cost of a citation and tow for abandoned vehicles preventing free passage is $201.
-Additional costs to store a towed vehicle longer than four hours is $27 per day.
+The cost of a tow for abandoned vehicles preventing free passage is $206.
+This is in addition to the citation cost of a Class B traffic violation (ORS 819.100) with a presumptive fine of $270.
+Additional costs to store a towed vehicle longer than four hours is $28 per day.
 To locate an abandoned vehicle which was towed, call Police Auto Records at 503-823-0044. [back to top]

 PBOT Maintenance emergency dispatch is available 24/7 at 503-823-1700. [back to top]